Tube strike backfires as commuters steal train keys and drive themselves

 THE London tube strike ended abruptly last night after commuters stormed trains and instantly mastered the controls.

-The latest walk-out was prompted by concerns over reduced staffing levels in ticket offices, or pay, or the withdrawal of Quavers from canteen vending machines masquerading as some bullshit about safety.
+The latest walk-out was prompted by concerns over the withdrawal of Quavers from London Underground canteen vending machines.

 But the action backfired when a group of frustrated would-be travellers stole keys and entered train cabs to discover that tube driving mainly involves pressing a button.